-India is a country with vast culture & heritage.
-It has almost all types of landforms, climatic conditions, different languages, different religions, which represents unity in diversity.
+India is a country with vast culture and heritage.
+It has almost all types of landforms, climatic conditions, different languages, and religions, which represents unity in diversity.
 There are famous heritage sites and monuments in India which make anyone breathless.
 It has ice-covered Himalayan mountains in the north, the Thar Desert in Rajasthan, the rain forest in Assam and Meghalaya, the sea coast in Gujarat etc., which enhances its beauty.
 In India, guests are treated as God because they believe in “Atithi Devo Bhava”.
 With the help of this essay on Incredible India, students will get an overview of India, its culture and tradition.

 Students can also check out the list of CBSE Essays to practise more essays on different topics to improve their writing skills.
 By boosting their writing section, they can participate in various writing competitions as well.